 Plunge cuts, which involve plunging the blade into the wood to make a cut, can cause the blade to bind and kickback.
 This is because the blade is not designed to make cuts in this manner and can cause the wood to shift or the blade to become stuck.

-You might be interested in: Do You Need Table Saw For DIY?
+You might be interested in: Can You Use A Circular Saw Like A Table Saw?